 Career Opportunities in Electronics Engineering Technology

-Post-graduate career opportunities are dependent on the core upper level EET courses completed for this concentration, with this degree, you may pursue careers in: development, testing and maintenance of electrical and electronic circuits, the renewable energy technology industry, industries requiring PLC operation and programming, or supervising and maintaining electronic equipment such as communication systems.
-Other benefits might include new opportunities in management, or even a new career in a related field.
+Post-graduate career opportunities are dependent on the core upper level EET courses completed for this concentration.
+With this degree, you may pursue careers in development, testing and maintenance of electrical and electronic circuits, the renewable energy technology industry, industries requiring PLC operation and programming, or supervising and maintaining electronic equipment such as communication systems.
+Other benefits might include new opportunities in management or a new career in a related field.
 In addition to advisors and departments, Career Services offers free job placement assistance to all students, so if you are looking for another job, we can help you find it.

 BAAS Concentration: Electronics Engineering Technology